 Stella secured a place to study nursing at Kamuzu Nursing College in Lilongwe.
 Again, she attended without money for fees and again was ‘chased’.
 She was then identified by the College for a Global AIDS Interfaith Alliance (GAIA) bursary which provided her with money for fees and some expenses.
 She completed that study in 2016.
 Stella is now a nursing officer in the paediatric surgery and intensive care unit at the Queen Elizabeth Hospital in Blantyre, Malawi.

-Now married and with a one-year old son, Joseph, Stella was selected as part of a small group who will spend 6 months in Norway on a professional exchange programme with Oslo University Hospital (Riks and Ullevål hospitals).
+Now married and with a son, Joseph, Stella was selected as part of a small group who spent 6 months in Norway on a professional exchange programme with Oslo University Hospital (Riks and Ullevål hospitals).
 She arrived there to start that new adventure in February 2020, “I will have to experience a new working environment with new skills that will be so helpful to my work back home.

-We are proud to know Stella and to have played a part in her journey from penniless orphan to professional exchange programme participant.
+We are proud to know Stella and to have played a part in her journey from penniless orphan to professional woman.
 Alongside her own family commitments, Stella now helps other girls who struggle with school fees.
-The photo shows her at the Riks hospital in her first week of work in Oslo.
-We wish her a happy and fulfilling time there and a safe return to her family.
+The photo above shows her at the Riks hospital in her first week of work in Oslo in 2020.